FCAHS: A Few Facts

 - A total of 291 members (78 percent) of the 375 students in the class of 2016 took the SAT during their junior or senior year.

-- The library contains more than 28,000 volumes for student use.
-Additionally, the library is also part of Access Pennsylvania, a library loan system that gives students access to more than 16 million titles.
+- The library has more than 12,000 titles in its collection.
+Additionally, the library is also part of Pennsylvania’s Power Library system and Access PA, a library loan system that gives students access to more than 2,500 libraries in the state, as well as providing access to online databases.

 - There are approximately 2,000 desktop and laptop computers and iPads for staff and students, including wireless access from anywhere in the building.